TIRUPATI BALAJI VISIT GUIDE (FOR NRIs)

 How to Get Free Accommodation

-Right after buying your Srivani ticket, head to the counter in the next building and ask for the accommodation voucher.
+Ask at the time of donation.
+They don't advertise this much.
 You’ll get this only if more than one person is listed on the booking, and all of you are present with ID.

 They verify your ID, donation, and stamp your ticket.